refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 $$
 {\displaystyle {\underset {\mathbf {S} }{\operatorname {arg\,min} }}\sum _{i=1}^{k}\sum _{\mathbf {x} \in S_{i}}\left\|\mathbf {x} -{\boldsymbol {\mu }}_{i}\right\|^{2}={\underset {\mathbf {S} }{\operatorname {arg\,min} }}\sum _{i=1}^{k}|S_{i}|\operatorname {Var} S_{i}}.
 $$
 This is an NP hard problem.
 There is an [algorithm](https://en.wikipedia.org/wiki/K-means_clustering#Algorithms) utilizing the iterative process to do the classfication, but no guarantee for optimal solution.
+The basic procedure of the algorithm is assign each point a label according to the distance and update the cluster center.

  The initial center of clusters can be chosed based on so called [k-means++ algorithm](https://www.cnblogs.com/yixuan-xu/p/6272208.html).

 ### KNN (K-Nearest Neighbor)